 Human immunodeficiency virus (HIV) prevention and care is changing rapidly.
 Our new course on the Digital Learning Academy reviews recent developments and provides links to useful information about each of them.

 In 2018, NHS England policy changed to provide antiretroviral therapy to HIV-positive patients from the time of diagnosis, instead of waiting for signs of immune system damage.

-Official figures show significant falls in new diagnoses.
+Official figures show significant falls in new diagnoses in most of the UK.
 They are expected to show further gains from increasing use of pre-exposure prophylaxis (PrEP), using drug treatments also used to treat HIV infection.

 To find further information on how to gain access to this course please complete the form below.

 Call 01268 495600, email firstname.lastname@example.org or fill in the form.